🔐192.168.10.1 - Admin Login

 The IP address ranges that are reserved for private networks are the following

 192.168.0.0 - 192.168.255.255

 172.16.0.0 - 172.31.255.255

 10.*-range, and not so often the

 172.*-range.
 If you want to learn more about IP addresses check out our article What Is an IP Address and Why Is It Important?

 192.168.10.1 is common with TRENDnet, COMFAST, Winstars & Fon Wireless routers

-Among the bigger manufacturers to use 192.168.10.1 as the default IP address are: TRENDnet, COMFAST, Winstars, Fon Wireless, Toshiba, PIX-LINK, 8devices, WeVO, ZIO and Magnadyne.
+Among the bigger manufacturers to use 192.168.10.1 as the default IP address are: TRENDnet, COMFAST, Winstars, Fon Wireless, Toshiba, 8devices, WeVO, ZIO, Magnadyne and Keebox.
 You should note however that certain models might still use different addresses than the common ones, so it is always wise to check the manual as well.